 "Lessons my Father Taught me" - Wittenborg CEO Maggie Feng in Het Financieel Dagblad

 Competing against others is easy – you must set your own standards and be the best version of yourself.
-This is one of the lessons the CEO of Wittenborg University of Applied Sciences, Maggie Feng, learned early in life from her father, Feng Li San.
+This is one of the lessons the CEO of WUAS, Maggie Feng, learned early in life from her father, Feng Li San.

 Feng talked about her relationship with her father, growing up in the Chinese capital Beijing, and the pressures of being an A-student in an interview that was published in the Dutch financial daily, Het Financieele Dagblad, on Tuesday.